Cyanox62/NameCensor/README.md

 A plugin that will censor certain phrases in player names when they join the server

-Click [here](https://github.com/Cyanox62/PlayerXP/wiki/XP-Config-Settings) for a full list of config settings/rates of xp.

 # Installation

 **[Smod2](https://github.com/Grover-c13/Smod2) must be installed for this to work.**